AlibabaCloudDocs/cas/intl.en-US/User Guide/Download and install SSL certificates/Install SSL certificates in Nginx__Tengine servers.md

       location / {

     ```
+    Note that on Ubuntu, you may not find the above attributes in nginx.conf, instead, they are located in /etc/nginx/sites-enabled/default.

     Modify the nginx.conf file as follows:

     ``` {#codeblock_xt8_f4t_yvg}

-    The attributes that start with "ssl" are related to certificate configurations, while the others can be configured as needed. server {
+    # The attributes that start with "ssl" are related to certificate configurations, while the others can be configured as needed.
+    server {
     listen 443;
     server_name localhost;  # Replace localhost with the domain name bound to your certificate.